 Rest is a very important part of recovery.
 When your body rests it can repair and adapt, making it ready for the next challenge.
 If you over train and neglect rest times, you can compromise your recovery and increase your risk of injury.
 Rest is an important investment in your future performance.

 Eating a variety of wholegrains, proteins, legumes, vegetables, fruits, nuts, seeds, and dairy or dairy free alternatives, are key for exercise recovery.

 Some quick recovery foods that can help, include:

-Quick meals like a bowl of wholegrain cereal such as Weet-BixTM with dairy or dairy free milk, wholegrain toast with SanitariumTM Smooth Peanut Butter, a banana berry smoothie, leftover pasta with pesto, or leftover brown rice stir-fried with tofu and vegetables.
+Quick meals like a bowl of wholegrain cereal such as Weet-BixTM with dairy or dairy free milk, wholegrain toast with SanitariumTM Smooth Peanut Butter, a banana berry smoothie, leftover pasta with pesto, or leftover brown rice stir-fried with vegetables.

 Speak to an Accredited Practicing Dietitian or Accredited Sports Dietitian